mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 PORT SUPERVISOR LIAM O'OHLMSTEAD
 Male, Bureaucrat, Age 34, 4 Terms
 Str 7, Dex 7, End 7, Int 7, Edu 7, Soc 9
-Advocate 1, Admin 2, Pilot 1 (Small Craft), Diplomat 1, Flyer 1,
+Advocate 1, Admin 2, Pilot1 (Small Craft), Diplomat 1, Flyer 1,
 Persuasion 1
 Liam is a classic grey cog in a grey machine.
 He is competent at his job, and can drive or fly just about anything the port authority uses.